FplWizard/is-it-live-yet/README.md

 # IS_IT_LIVE_YET

 This is a simple script that checks the status of the Fantasy Premier League (FPL).
-When registration opens up, it opens EDM banger and the FPL site in your browser to get you started.
+When registration opens up, it opens FPL site in your browser to get you started.

 ---